ibm-cloud-docs/servicenow/faqs.md

 # FAQs
 {: #faqs}

-This is the FAQs page
+This is the FAQs page ...
+EVELYN